jackwilsdon/plex_version/README.rst

 Plex Version API
 ================

-Plex Version API is a Python library designed to allow quick and easy retrieval of the latest version of `Plex Media Server`_ from plex.tv_.
+Plex Version API is a Python library designed to the allow quick and easy retrieval of the latest version of Plex software from plex.tv_.

 .. _Plex Homepage: https://plex.tv
 .. _Plex Media Server: `Plex Homepage`_